panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 ## 2. JavaScript comments around JSX

-Again, the good thing about React is that outside JSX it's regular JavaScript code.
+The good thing about React is that outside JSX it's regular JavaScript code.

 You can that advantage of that and write JavaScript comments just before the JSX tag: